WZBSocialScienceCenter/tmtoolkit/doc/source/_includes/intro.rst

 Other features
 ^^^^^^^^^^^^^^

-* loading and cleaning of raw text from files or folders
+* loading and cleaning of raw text from text files, tabular files (CSV or Excel), ZIP files or folders
 * common statistics and transformations for document-term matrices like word cooccurrence and *tf-idf*